Nobody seeking medical advice deserves to be treated the way I was | James Moore

 Nobody seeking medical advice deserves to be treated the way I was

 Most clinicians wouldn’t dream of putting their patients in the situation I was put in.
-But the feeling of abandonment people with long-term health conditions feel is real
+But the feeling of abandonment people with long-term health conditions experience is real

-I was on a set of scales in a nurse’s office, which is fairly humiliating place to be at the best of times.
-However, if you have type one autoimmune diabetes as I have had since the age of two, weight monitoring is necessary.
+I was on a set of scales in a nurse’s office, which is a fairly humiliating place to be at the best of times.
+However, if you have type 1 autoimmune diabetes, as I have had since the age of two, weight monitoring is necessary.

 What happened next was not necessary.
 The nurse started aggressively jabbing their finger at the number: “See?
 Can you see that?
 It is X. Can you see that?
 Look at it.
 Look.
 It is X.”